SteveBarnett/human-centred/_posts/2026-07-12-screen-reader-testing-workshop-for-wwam.md

 Although you can use any browser, these generally give best results:

 - NVDA with Firefox
-- Narrator with Edge
+- Narrator with Edge (the OS defaults)
-- VoiceOver with Safari.
+- VoiceOver with Safari (the OS defaults).
 </div>
 </details>
 <details>
-    <summary>There'll be some gentle group discussion</summary>
+    <summary>Do some gentle group discussion</summary>
 <div markdown="1">
 - After each section, we'll go around the room and ask each group to share a few sentences about how they went
 - Nothing formal, no need to stand up or prepare anything
+- So that we share the love around the room a bit
 </div>
 </details>